BroadbandForum/obbaa-netconf-stack/CONTRIBUTING.md

 ### Reporting an Issue:
 >Note: Issues on GitHub for OB-BAA NETCONF stack are intended to be related to bugs and integration questions.

 * Make sure you test against the latest released version.
 It is possible we already fixed the bug you're experiencing.
-However, if you are on an older version of OB-BAA and feel the issue is critical, do let us know.
+However, if you are on an older version of OB-BAA NETCONF stack and feel the issue is critical, do let us know.

 * Check existing issues (both open and closed) to make sure it has not been reported previously.